MaxShaw5/k3s-wordpress-home-lab/README.md

 First, I did a ```kubectl get pods``` to see that I had 2 pods.
 Then, I changed the replica count of my wordpress deployment to 1 in my values.yaml file.
 From there, its a simple merge into main and then ArgoCD automatically updated my cluster and changed it to 1 replica which I confirmed by doing another ```kubectl get pods```

+# Laying The Ground Work to Expose My Blog Over the Internet